 We are generally viewed as one of the most successful M&A engines of all time and we grow our acquisitions well.
 Most of our inorganic transactions became leaders in technology and innovation after we acquired them.

-We also spend billions of dollars each year on R&D internally to keep the acquired technologies in the lead and to invent new products and technology where we see gaps (ex./ CloudPools, Atmos, ViPR, ECS, Vblocks, most of Cloud Foundry, RackHD, and CoprHD).
+We also spend billions of dollars each year on R&D internally to keep the acquired technologies in the lead and to invent new products and technology where we see gaps (ex./ CloudPools, Atmos, ViPR, Elastic Cloud Storage (ECS), Vblocks, most of Cloud Foundry, RackHD, and CoprHD).

 While our innovation engine is more complex and multifaceted than a single startup, it results in an industry leading flow of innovation that we think will create enormous strength within the combined Dell+EMC.